 Taking all of this on can be a burden, and it can be hard to ask for help.
 Some people want to maintain their privacy; others are embarassed to admit they are overwhelmed.
 Or maybe they are just too busy to take care of anything but their family’s most basic needs.

 Government and community organizations offer many services for returning service members and veterans, but they focus mostly on meeting today’s urgent and pressing needs – for food, shelter, or work.

-Operation Family Caregiver helps families lay a strong foundation so they can meet their own needs over the long term.
+Operation Family Caregiver helps families all over the country lay a strong foundation so they can meet their own needs over the long term.
 Learn how.

 MATTIE J.T.
 STEPANEK CAREGIVING SCHOLARSHIP

 A dear friend to both President and Former First Lady Rosalynn Carter, Mattie J.T.
 Stepanek, believed that although we all have life storms, there is a champion within each of us, waiting to emerge and pull us through.
 Mattie died on June 22, 2004, just a month before his 14th birthday, due to complications of Dysautonomic Mitochondrial Myopathy, a rare and fatal neuromuscular disease.
 During his brief life, Mattie created seven New York Times bestselling books and served as the National Goodwill Ambassador for the Muscular Dystrophy Association.
 His philosophy of “remembering to play after every storm” has brought inspiration and hope to millions worldwide.
 The Rosalynn Carter Institute’s Mattie J.T.
-Stepanek Caregiving Scholarship honors Mattie’s memory by providing financial assistance to military caregivers who are completers of the Operation Family Caregiver program.
+Stepanek Caregiving Scholarship honors Mattie’s memory by providing financial assistance to family caregivers who seek training or education that will lead to more effective care while serving to protect their own health and well-being.
 Learn more.